 Everest Re makes Q4 2017 profit

-Everest Re has also noted a change in its reporting of operating income, a non-GAAP financial measure.
-Historically operating income represented net income, excluding realised capital gains and losses and the tax impact related to the enactment of the Tax Cuts and Jobs Act in 2017.
-Starting in first quarter 2018, the company will further adjust operating income to exclude foreign exchange gains and losses as it believes the impact of foreign currency movements on income is not indicative of the performance of the underlying business in a particular period.
+Everest Re said that it has also changed its reporting of operating income, a non-GAAP financial measure.
+Historically operating income represented net income, excluding realized capital gains and losses and the tax impact related to the enactment of the Tax Cuts and Jobs Act in 2017.
+Starting in first quarter 2018, the Company further adjusted operating income to exclude foreign exchange gains and losses as it believes the impact of foreign currency movements on income is not indicative of the performance of the underlying business in a particular period.

 Everest Re Group, Results, First quarter 2018, Reinsurance, Profits, Dominic Addesso, Bermuda